 Many insurers offer endorsements.
-Endorsements are optional coverage that you can add to your homeowners policy.
+These are optional coverage that you can add to your homeowners policy.
 They can help cover perils that your home policy won’t cover, such as sewer backup damage and identity theft.
 Endorsements can assist in covering expensive items like jewelry and art.
 Adding one can help you take care of gaps in your coverage and go beyond your insurance limits.

 How Endorsements Work

-Endorsements are a way to add extra or optional coverage to your home policy.
+Endorsements are a way to add extra or optional coverage to your homeowners policy.
 You may also see insurers refer to these as “policy riders.”
 To add one, you’ll need to pay more for it.
 They help you protect your home from uncovered perils and damages that go over your insurance limits.
 Normally, damages that cost more than your limits would require you to pay for them.

 There isn’t a one size fits all rider to add to your policy.
 Rather, there are many types you can pick and choose from.
 Each type of endorsement protects you in its own way.
 These are the most common types: